If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Japan/Europe (arc_topmenu) North America (arc_topmenu_usa)

-Found in gzip archives in the arcade directory of GT2.VOL are two leftover title screens from demo versions of the game.
+Found unused in gzip archives in the arcade directory of GT2.VOL are graphics for two title screens originally used in demo builds of the game.

 Early Communication/Data Transfer Panels